magiclane/magiclane-maps-sdk-examples-for-android/README.md

 * [Speed TTS Warning Navigation](SpeedTTSWarningNavigation) - Starts a navigation from the current position to a given landmark.
 Displays the current speed and the legal speed limit.
 Sends a TTS warning each time the current speed overcomes the legal speed limit.
 * [Speed TTS Warning Tracking](SpeedTTSWarningTracking) - Displays the current speed and the legal speed limit.
 Sends a TTS warning each time the current speed overcomes the legal speed limit.
 * [Speed Watcher](SpeedWatcher) - Start simulation between 2 given landmarks.
 Display the current speed and the legal speed limit.
+* [Track Postions](TrackPostions) - Mocks navigation from point A to point B using external data source while tracking positions.
+Displays path using tracked positions.
 * [Truck Profile](TruckProfile) - Calculate the truck routes between 2 given landmarks.
 Change the truck profile and recalculate routes depending on the new settings.
 * [Voice Downloading](VoiceDownloading) - Gather the list of available voices; download first available voice.
 * [Voice Instructions Route Simulation](VoiceInstrRouteSimulation) - Start simulation between 2 given landmarks if any route can be calculated; use TTS to play navigation instructions.